 FIG. 115.-Tracheal or air-tube system of a larval dragon-fly.
 Tracheæare shaded.

 Respiration.-The insects all breathe by a system of air-channels or tubes, and some, as the spiders, by lungs as well.
-The air-tubes are called tracheae, and are wound with a minute thread (Fig. 113) that seems to preserve their shape.
+The air-tubes are called tracheæ, and are wound with a minute thread (Fig. 113) that seems to preserve their shape.
 The tracheæ connect with the exterior at various parts of the sides of the body, the openings (Fig. 114) being called spiracles, stigmata, or breathing-holes.
 The tubes extend over a greater part of the body (Fig. 115), bringing fresh air in contact with the blood in the tissues.
 This is even accomplished in the wings, so that they serve as lungs as well as organs of flight.
 Breathing seems to be accomplished by a contraction and expansion of the abdominal segments.

 Nervous System.-The nervous system of insects is made up of a chain of ganglia that is connected by a double nervous cord, and occupies the ventral portion of the body.
-The portion above the esophagus is called the cerebral ganglia.
+The portion above the ∞ sophagus is called the cerebral ganglia.
 Fig. 112, m, shows the brain; and from here nerves pass to the various sense-organs.
 The ganglia below is called thoracic (Fig. 112, N), and sends nerves to the wings, legs, and other parts.

-Fig. 116.-Larvæ of insects.
+FIG. 116.-Larvæ of insects.

 Development. - Most insects are produced by eggs, while some appear directly in the adult form.
 The changes through which the former pass are called metamorphoses.
 The butterflies, beetles, etc., pass through three changes from the egg to the perfect insect.
 The first stage is called the larva-grub, maggot, or caterpillar cocoon about itself (Fig. 117).
-The skin is now cast again, and the insect appears a short, seemingly lifeless pupa or chrysalis (Fig. 118), in which state it remains a greater or less time, finally shedding its skin and appearing a perfect insect or imago.
-This is known as a com-
+The skin is now cast again, and the insect appears a short, seemingly lifeless

-Fig. 117.-Cocoons.
+FIG. 117.-Cocoons.
 A, showing inside of cocoon, containing the remains of a chrysalisskin.